• Home

 Enabling summary event exports

-By default, we do not export summary events.
+By default, LaunchDarkly does not export summary events.
 To export summary events, contact Support.

 SDKs send summary events periodically to describe a set of feature evaluations.
 Summary events include all feature evaluations, regardless of whether the trackEvents field was set for individual flags.